(800) 931-6557

 Searching for Candidates Costs

 Many smaller companies do not have dedicated HR teams.
-Instead, they use HR agencies to fulfill hiring functions, which typically charge around 20% of the hire’s annual salary.
-Instead of outsourcing recruiting to fill a position internally, it typically makes more sense to outsource the position itself.
+Instead, they use HR agencies to fulfill hiring functions, which typically charge around 15-30% of the hire’s annual salary.
+Instead of outsourcing recruiting to fill a position internally, it may make more sense to outsource the position itself.

 For companies that manage their own job postings and candidate screenings, there are also fees to list positions on job search engines or get more exposure for free listings.
-Openings that take too long to fill can become quite costly to maintain on these job boards.
+Openings that take too long to fill can become quite costly to maintain on these job boards, not to mention the compounding cost of vacancy that businesses experience as well.

 Verifying Credibility Costs